kiranbhusalusha-bit/CMPN202-Operating-Systems/week3.md

 ![image](https://github.com/kiranbhusalusha-bit/CMPN202-Operating-Systems/blob/1af295555cb2674063f6c8023999c7fd8f9c96f5/images/week3/iostat.png)

-Note: Before gathering this evidence, sudo apt install sysstat -y was used to install iostat, which is supplied by the sysstat package.
+Note: The iostat tool, provided by the sysstat package, is identified here as a suitable disk I/O monitoring utility.
+Installation and execution will be formally performed and evidenced during the performance evaluation phase.
 Because iostat is not included by default in a simple Ubuntu Server headless installation, this installation was necessary.
 The server's disk input/output activity was examined using the iostat command.
 The system is under minimum disk and processor demand, as evidenced by the extremely low read and write operations and CPU idle time above 99%.
 This verifies consistent baseline storage performance before any optimization or stress testing.

 ---